 Sign up for a holiday race or walk!

 Turkey Trots and Jingle Runs can make visiting a new town for a holiday more fun.
 Holiday races are a great way to stay active and motivated to train during the busy season.
 Most cities and towns have gotten on board the holiday race bandwagon; Active.com and RunningInTheUSA.com are good resources for finding races near you.
+You can also check out this great running events search at Lets DO this online.
 Not finding any that work?
 Host your own “race” with your family!
 Bonus: you’ll work up an appetite for those holiday meals and bond over something active.

 Pack For Success.

 Do some research before you leave on the exercise options and what you’ll need to pack to enjoy them.
 Is it hot, cold, wet, etc?
 Bring layers and always always always an extra couple pairs of socks.
 That way you be prepared to take advantage of exercise opportunities that arise excuse free!

 If studios aren’t an option, design your own workout!